pmq20/node-packer/node/doc/api/vm.md

 ### module.evaluate([options])

 * `options` {Object}
-  * `timeout` {number} Specifies the number of milliseconds to evaluate before terminating execution.
+  * `timeout` {integer} Specifies the number of milliseconds to evaluate before terminating execution.
 If execution is interrupted, an [`Error`][] will be thrown.
+This value must be a strictly positive integer.
   * `breakOnSigint` {boolean} If `true`, the execution will be terminated when `SIGINT` (Ctrl+C) is received.
 Existing handlers for the event that have been attached via `process.on('SIGINT')` will be disabled during script